MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Update-MgGroupTeamPrimaryChannelTab.md

 ## SYNOPSIS
 Update the properties of the specified tab.\nThis can be used to configure the content of the tab.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Update-MgBetaGroupTeamPrimaryChannelTab](/powershell/module/Microsoft.Graph.Beta.Teams/Update-MgBetaGroupTeamPrimaryChannelTab?view=graph-powershell-beta)

 ## SYNTAX

 ### UpdateExpanded (Default)